From spin squeezing to fast state discrimination: Introduction

 \subsection{Squeezing and nonlinear gates}

 A major theme in quantum sensing and metrology is the use of entanglement to improve the precision of parameter estimation beyond the standard quantum limit \cite{CavesThorneRMP1980,GiovannettiLloydSci2004,GiovannettiLloydPRL2006,\SPINSQUEEZING}.
-It has long been recognized that atomic Bose-Einstein condensates (BEC) and quantum spin ensembles provide natural platforms for preparing and controlling the squeezed states sufficient for achieving this sensitivity enhancement \cite{\SPINSQUEEZING}.
-In the case of a two-component condensate with tunable atomic interaction, the ${\rm SU}(2)$ coherent state \cite{RadcliffeJPA1971,CiracPRA98,ByrnesWenPRA12,14103602}
+It has long been recognized that quantum spin ensembles and Bose-Einstein condensates (BECs) provide natural platforms for preparing and controlling the squeezed states sufficient for achieving this sensitivity enhancement \cite{\SPINSQUEEZING}.
+In the case of a two-component condensate with tunable atomic interaction, the ${\rm SU}(2)$ or spin coherent state \cite{RadcliffeJPA1971,CiracPRA98,ByrnesWenPRA12,14103602}

 is prepared, centered at coordinates $( \theta, \phi) $ on the Bloch sphere.
-Here $ \psi_0 a_0^\dagger + \psi_1 a_1^\dagger $ creates an atom in a superposition of spin or internal components 0 and 1, and $\NUMBER$ is the number of qubits (two-level atoms).
-The $a_{0,1}$ are bosonic annihilation operators for the two internal states.
-The initial state (\ref{coherent state}) is separable and is simplest to prepare with the interaction turned off.

-The many-body state (\ref{coherent state}), parameterized by coordinates $( \theta, \phi) $, encodes a single qubit: The same probability amplitudes $\psi_{0,1}$ are stored in each of $\NUMBER$ identical bosons.
-Atomic interactions then generate a nonlinear Hamiltonian, such as the Kitagawa-Ueda one-axis-twist spin model \cite{KitagawaUedaPRA1993}, which shears the state's probability density, stretching it to an ellipse and squeezing the state in a direction perpendicular to the major axis \cite{\SPINSQUEEZING}.
+The operator $ \psi_0 a_0^\dagger + \psi_1 a_1^\dagger $ creates an atom in a superposition of spin or pseudospin components 0 and 1, and $\NUMBER$ is the total number of two-level atoms, which we call bosonic qubits.
+The $a_{\alpha} \, ( \alpha \in \{0,1\})$ are bosonic annihilation operators for the two internal states.
+The many-body state (\ref{coherent state}), parameterized by coordinates $( \theta, \phi) $, encodes a single qubit, because the same probability amplitudes are stored in each of the $\NUMBER$ identical bosons.
+The state is separable and is simplest to prepare with the interaction turned off.
+Atomic collisions then generate an interaction, such as the Kitagawa-Ueda one-axis-twist \cite{KitagawaUedaPRA1993}, which shears the state's probability density, stretching it to an ellipse and squeezing it in a direction perpendicular to the major axis \cite{\SPINSQUEEZING}.